 15 Polls Hijacked by the Internet

-These polls went awry once people of the Internet found a way to steer them off track into outrageous (and sometimes insensitive) results.
+To honor "Boaty McBoatface," here are 15 other polls that went awry once people on the Internet found a way to steer them off track into outrageous (and sometimes insensitive) results.

 1. Shea Stadium Gets Rick Rolled